Dick Beyer: Worldwide Wrestling Associates (1954-1965)

 Beyer began as a babyface wrestler in the mid-1950s, and he was voted 1955 Rookie of the Year by the Wrestling Life magazine.
 His career as masked wrestler The Destroyer began in 1962 in Los Angeles.
 Beyer traveled to California after Freddie Blassie praised Beyer's heel skills to local promoter Jules Strongbow, who informed him he would wrestle as the masked Destroyer.
-Beyer's original mask was hard to see through and itchy, but Ox Baker lent him a mask made from a woman's girdle, which served well for Beyer.
+Beyer's original mask was hard to see through and itchy, but journeyman wrestler Ox Anderson lent him a mask fashioned from a woman's girdle, which served well for Beyer.
 He boasted about his East Coast academic background to help develop his heel character.
 He used the figure four leg lock (which became his signature finisher) on his way to the Worldwide Wrestling Associates (WWA) championship on July 27, 1962, in a win over Freddie Blassie, who convinced him that the mask gimmick would give him a large push.
 He defended the championship for ten months.
 In June 1964, he returned to Los Angeles and beat Dick the Bruiser for another WWA championship run, losing it to Bob Ellis in September, regaining it in November, and finally dropping it in March 1965 to Pedro Morales.